codemask-labs/stan-js/README.md

 import { mmkvStorage } from 'stan-js/mmkv' // react-native-mmkv
 ```
-Both ``storage`` and ``mmkvStorage`` takes two paremeters - first is initial value, and the second one which is optional is key that will be stored in localStorage or in mmkv (if the key isn't passed stan-js will pass key from the store)
+Both ``storage`` and ``mmkvStorage`` takes two parameters - first is initial value, and the second one which is optional is options object with key (if the key isn't passed stan-js will pass key from the store), serialize and deserialize functions.

 *For react-native you need to install react-native-mmkv and if you are using react-native older than 0.72 you need to add this to your metro.config.js*
 ```js